Logo

-Change is inevitable.
-And big change is coming to B2B sales.
-Many B2B companies have relied on traditional sales methods, often dependent on a sales team building relationships over decades and working through them, sometimes even using an old-fashioned paper Rolodex!
+Many B2B companies have relied on traditional sales methods, which are often dependent on a sales team building relationships over decades and working through them.
+Sometimes that means using an old-fashioned paper Rolodex!
 These classic strategies, however, are running into serious challenges as the buying landscape evolves.
-With buyers becoming younger and digitally native, B2B companies must rethink their digital marketing approach to remain effective in sales.
+As buyers become younger and more digitally native, B2B companies must rethink their digital marketing strategies to remain effective in sales.

 The Changing Face of the B2B Buyer – A Younger Look

-For decades, the sales team’s client relationships were the cornerstone of securing deals.
+For decades, the relationships that your sales teams could leverage were the cornerstone of securing deals.
 However, as a new generation of buyers enters the market, they come equipped with a more sophisticated approach to purchasing.
-Today’s buyers:

-1. Do their research using tools like ChatGPT and Copilot instead of purely search engines.
+1. Do their research using tools like ChatGPT and Copilot rather than relying solely on search engines.

-2. Consume information differently and independently through scrollable content.
+2. Consume information independently and differently through concise, scrollable content.

-3. Evaluate multiple options and consider reviews before making a decision.
+3. Evaluate multiple options and consider socials and reviews before making a decision.

 Unlike their predecessors, the younger generation of B2B buyers is less likely to place high value on long-standing relationships.
-They are looking for efficiency, value, and the best ROI.
+Instead, they look for efficiency, value, and the best ROI.
 Whether advancing their career or getting a jump on the competition, many are also driven by short-term incentives to make purchasing decisions that will help them achieve their immediate goals.

-Without a strong online presence, including a professional mobile-first website, positive reviews, active social media, and relevant content, your company risks missing out on engaging this new breed of buyer.
-These buyers conduct much of their research online, and if you are missing the mark in their digital ecosystem, you won’t be in the running.
+Without a strong online presence, such as a professional mobile-first website, positive reviews, active social media, and relevant content, your company risks missing out on engaging this new breed of buyer.

-Adapting Your Digital Strategy: The Crawl, Walk, Run Approach
+Adapting Your Digital Strategy: The Crawl, Walk, and Run Approach

 1. Crawl: Modern Website Updates